Ideas That Advance Thinking

 If you sculpt an organization out of cloth that is made from these five things, you will have built a company that is fully aligned and right-sized, one that will can withstand any challenge and stand the test of time.

-What is the least painful approach to rethinking outdated ways of working to drive an indispensable culture?
+What is the best way to approach rethinking outdated ways of working to drive an indispensable culture?

 Agility is about adaptability.
 If you want to respond quickly, you have to adjust and adapt.
 There are four elements of adaptability that we promote at Indispensable Consulting when discussing agility with our clients.